-Obstructive sleep apnea occurs when a child stops breathing during sleep.
+Obstructive sleep apnea (OSA) occurs when a child stops breathing during sleep.
 The cessation of breathing usually occurs because there is a blockage (obstruction) in the airway.
-It affects many children.
-Childhood obstructive sleep apnea is most commonly found in children between 2 and 6 years of age, but can occur at any age.
+Obstructive sleep apnea affects many children, and is most commonly found in children between 2 and 6 years of age, but can occur at any age.

 Although the actual number of minutes of arousal during the night may be small, the repeated disruptions (a comparable image would be someone poking you 15 to 30 times a night) can result in a poor night's sleep, which can lead to significant daytime problems in children.
 The child is usually unaware of waking up, and the parent often describes very restless sleep but usually does not describe the child's waking up completely.